Do We Know When and What Year Jesus Was Born?

 - 2018 10 Dec

-Yes, this is an important objective question.
+Yes, asking when Jesus was born is an important objective question.
 Perhaps, though, it is not so important as the question I will pose at the end of this writing, which is a subjective question.
-In the meantime, my research has left me with a sense of charm about the question—to get the answer, there is so much flexibility that must be acknowledged.
-I’ve enjoyed learning how hard we humans have tried during many years of time-counting and calendar-creating both to get the answer right and to undergird Christian expectation.
+In the meantime, my research around the birth of Jesus has left me with a sense of charm about the question—to get the answer, there is so much flexibility that must be acknowledged.
+I’ve enjoyed learning how hard we humans have tried during many years of time-counting and calendar-creating both to get the answer right about when Jesus was born and to undergird Christian expectation.

 To begin with, Jesus wasn’t born during Year Zero.
 That’s because there wasn’t a Year Zero.
 Logically, there can’t be a Year Zero.
 Consider the month and day you were born.
 In my case, it’s October 30.
 If I were so vastly important that the world’s dating was to hinge on October 30, then the 365 days BEFORE my birth would be termed 1 B.D. (the final year before Dikkon) and the 365 days AFTER my birth would be termed 1 A.D. (the first year after Dikkon).
 There’s no room for a Year Z.D. (zero Dikkon).
 And in the era of B.D., we would all count backward; in the era of A.D., we would all count forwards.